-Prerequisite: EDU 302, approval of instructor, declared major in elementary teaching, and professional program acceptance.
+Prerequisites: EDU 302, approval of instructor, declared major in elementary teaching, and professional program acceptance.
 Study and practice in diagnosing reading status of individuals and prescribing appropriate reading methods and materials to improve reading performance.
-Instruments and other evaluative materials and practices are emphasied.
-Reading Clinic laboratory required.
+Instruments and other evaluative materials and practices are emphasized.

-305 Teaching Physical Education and Health in the Elementary School (4)

-Prerequisite: EDU 200, HEA 100, and intended major in physical education or elementary education.
+305 Teaching Physical Education and Health in the Elementary School (4) Prerequisites: EDU 200; HEA 100, and intended major in physical education or elementary education.
 The study and practice of elementary physical education methods.
 Examination and evaluation of subject matter, methods, and source materials for health programs.
 Required observations in elementary schools.
-40 observation/participation hours.